2/10 WWE SMACKDOWN RESULTS: Keller’s report on Usos vs. Ricochet & Strowman for tag titles, search for Jey Uso, Escobar vs. Moss vs. Rey vs. Kross for IC Title shot - Pro Wrestling Torch

 Hit Row were already in the ring after the break.
 Drew and Sheamus made their entrance.
 A clip aired of Hit Row approaching WWE official Adam Pearce backstage.
 They complained about having to face Ricochet & Strowman last week because it was supposed to be Drew & Sheamus.
 They said they weren’t prepared for a change of opponents.
 Pearce said he would face Sheamus & Drew instead.
 Cole said it appeared Hit Row didn’t like it when Pearce gave them what they were looking for.

 Drew punched Adonis and then gave him an overhead toss.
 He played to the crowd and signaled for an early Claymore Kick.
 Top Dolla yanked Adonis to safety at ringside.
-It wasn’t safe for long, as Sheamus charged at Adonis at ringside and then threw him back into the ring.
+He wasn’t safe for long, as Sheamus charged at Adonis at ringside and then threw him back into the ring.
 Adonis dropkicked Sheamus as soon as he entered the ring.
 Sheamus hit an interfering Top Dolla with his barrage of forearms as the fans chanted along.
 Adonis recovered and leaped onto Sheamus’s back.
 Sheamus turned it into a White Noise.
 He then landed a Brogue Kick for the win.
 Barrett said it was an absolute mugging and Top Dolla never got a chance to even tag in.

 WINNERS: Sheamus & McIntyre in 3:00.